 Settings.file_hashing_max_speed = 100.megabyte

-Example 2 – Running fingerprinting without a process speed limit
+Example 2 – Running fingerprinting without process speed limit.

 Settings.file_hashing_max_speed = 0